shfiorenza/CyLaKS/README.md

 ```
 sudo apt-get install cmake
 ```
 Once CMake is installed, call the installation script to compile CyLaKS.
-An executable will be added to the main folder.
+An executable named `cylaks.exe.` will be added to the main folder.
 ```
 ./install.sh
 ```
 There are additional flags to build CyLaKS in debug mode or clean the build directory.
-To view these options, use the _help_ flag:
+To view these options, use the _help_ (-h) flag:
 ```
 ./install.sh -h
 ```